 The Earth’s average global temperature has increased by about 1 degree Celsius (1.8 degrees Fahrenheit) since the pre-industrial period.
-This has been largely attributed to human activities related to the burning of fossil fuels like coal, oil and gas which then generate greenhouse gas emissions.
+This has been largely attributed to human activities related to burning fossil fuels like coal, oil, and gas, which then generate greenhouse gas emissions.
 These emissions act as a blanket that traps the sun’s heat within the Earth’s atmosphere and raises the temperature.
 This is only the beginning of the climate change cycle.

-The impact of warmer temperatures has far-reaching consequences - from droughts, flooding, wildfires, and rising sea levels to declining biodiversity and increased famine.
+Warmer temperatures have far-reaching consequences - from droughts, flooding, wildfires, and rising sea levels to declining biodiversity and increased famine.
 Whilst the goal is to reduce emissions to net-zero by 2050, 196 countries signed on to the Paris Agreement in 2015 to limit global warming to 1.5 degrees Celsius.
 However, to achieve this, emissions must be reduced by 45% by 2030.
-It takes a (global) village to work together to address climate change, because, after all, the Earth is an interconnected system where changes in one area have rippling effects across other areas, and each global citizen has a role to play.
+It takes a (global) village to work together to address climate change because, after all, the Earth is an interconnected system where changes in one area have rippling effects across other areas, and each global citizen has a role to play.

 Time is truly of the essence.